DFE-Digital/get-into-teaching-app/app/views/content/teacher-training-advisers.md

 * to be a final year student studying for a bachelor’s degree with honours
 * an overseas qualification equivalent to a bachelor’s degree with honours, grade 2:2 or higher

-If you're applying from overseas, you can check your qualifications by <a href="tel:08003892500">calling us on 0800 389 2500</a>.

 If you’re a returning teacher who already has qualified teacher status (QTS), you'll need to be returning to teach at a secondary school in England to get an adviser.

+If you're applying from overseas, you can check your qualifications by calling us on <a href="tel:08003892500">0800 389 2500</a>.

+$get-a-tta$

-### Not a final year student or graduate?
+## Not a final year student or graduate?

 You can still get an adviser if you're an undergraduate student not in your final year.

 Our explore teaching advisers can help you find out what teaching is really like.

 <a href="/explore-teaching-advisers">Find out more about explore teaching advisers</a>.

-$get-a-tta$